Each nail is hand-forged and unique, giving it an unsurpassed likeness to the crucifixion nails that were used in Jesus’ day.

 In the photo, notice the double head on the nails that would allow the soldiers to more easily remove the nails and the victim from the cross.

-In addition, crucifixion nails, were roughly 7 inches long and with a diameter of around 1 cm ( bbout 3/8 of an inch) and were driven through the wrists.
+In addition, crucifixion nails, were roughly 7 inches long and with a diameter of about 3/8 of an inch and were driven through the wrists.
 The points would go into the vicinity of the median nerve, causing shocks of pain to radiate through the arms.
 The nails would be placed between the bones of the forearm (the radius and ulna) so that no fractures or broken bones occurred.
 Studies have shown that nails were probably driven through the small bones of the wrist, since nails in the palms of the hand would not support the weight of a body.
 In ancient terminology, the wrist was considered to be part of the hand.
-The resulting severing of the median nerve, which is largest nerve in the hand, would also cause a severe burning pain as well as permanent paralysis of the hand.
+The result would most likely severe the median nerve, which is largest nerve in the hand, and would cause a severe burning pain as well as permanent paralysis of the hand.

 “I am poured out like water, and all my bones are out of joint.
 My heart has turned to wax; it has melted away within me.
 My strength is dried up like a potsherd, and my tongue sticks to the roof of my mouth; you lay me in the dust of death” (Psalm 22:14-15).